sichenz/cnn-adams/README.md

 parameters since efficient stochastic optimization techniques are required to account for noisy objectives.
 Furthermore, CNN architecture is composed of many unique layers conducive to detecting different features in an image.
-The accuracy of these numerical methods will be analyzed through sampling and initiating a loss function
+The accuracy of these numerical methods will be analyzed through sampling and initiating a loss function.